csev/dj4e/assn/dj4e_load_old.md

 exceeds this size you have two options - the easy one is to use the `VACUUM` command to remove extra space in the database.
 In a shell do the following:

-    $ cd ~/django_projects/batch
+    $ cd ~/django_projects/mysite
     $ ls -l db.sqlite3
     -rw-r--r-- 1 dj4e registered_users 1153024 Nov 10 10:32 db.sqlite3
     $ sqlite3 db.sqlite3 "VACUUM;"
     $ ls -l db.sqlite3
     -rw-r--r-- 1 dj4e registered_users 1082368 Nov 10 13:14 db.sqlite3

 This might get your file small enough to be uploaded to the autograder.
+You could also go into the `/admin` interface, delete some unneeded data and run the `VACUUM` command in the shell and check the file size afterwards.

-If your file is still too big for the autograder, you will need to clear your database and then reload the data.
+If your file is still too big for the autograder, you will need to start with a fresh database and then reload the data.
+But we will make a copy of the data and restore it after you finish this assignment.

-    $ cd ~/django_projects/batch
+    $ cd ~/django_projects/mysite
+    $ cp db.sqlite3 save.sqlite3
     $ rm db.sqlite3
     $ python3 manage.py migrate

 Run your load script and upload `db.sqlite3` to the autograder.

-At this point it should be the correct size.
+When you pass the autograder, restore the old database:

+    $ cp save.sqlite3 db.sqlite3